Observation of the $\Upsilon$(3S) meson and suppression of $\Upsilon$ states in PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 The events are selected online using an L1 trigger requiring two muons in a single bunch crossing without explicit requirements on the muon momentum.
 Additional criteria on the single-muon quality and dimuon mass selection are applied at the HLT in \PbPb collisions~\cite{HIN19002}.
 The collected \pp (\PbPb) sample corresponds to an integrated luminosity of 300\pbinv (1.61\nbinv)~\cite{CMS-PAS-LUM-19-001,CMS-PAS-LUM-18-001,CMS:2021LumEPJC}.

-An offline event selection is applied to reject the beam-gas interactions and nonhadronic collisions~\cite{CMS:2017JHEP_ChargedParticleRAA}.
-Events are also required to have at least one reconstructed primary vertex (PV), which is the vertex corresponding to the hardest scattering in the event, evaluated using tracking information alone~\cite{CMS-TDR-15-02}.
-More than 25\% of the tracks have to pass a tight track-quality selection for \pp collisions~\cite{CMS:2014pgm}.
-In \PbPb collisions, selections are applied on the silicon pixel detector cluster widths~\cite{CMS:2010za} and on the HF information~\cite{HIN19002}.
+In order to reject beam-gas interactions and nonhadronic collisions, an offline event selection is applied for \pp and \PbPb collisions~\cite{CMS:2017JHEP_ChargedParticleRAA}.
+For both systems, events are required to have at least one reconstructed primary vertex (PV), which is the vertex corresponding to the hardest scattering in the event, evaluated using tracking information alone~\cite{CMS-TDR-15-02}.
+In addition, more than 25\% of the tracks have to pass a tight track-quality selection in \pp collisions~\cite{CMS:2017JHEP_ChargedParticleRAA,CMS:2014pgm}.
+For \PbPb collisions, selections are applied on the silicon pixel detector cluster widths~\cite{CMS:2017JHEP_ChargedParticleRAA,CMS:2010za} and on the HF information~\cite{HIN19002}.
 The reconstructed muons are selected using criteria that optimize the muon identification~\cite{HIN19002}.
 In addition, to ensure high reconstruction efficiency for \PgU mesons, the individual muons are required to have $\pt>3.5$\GeVc and $|\eta|<2.4$.